 - You may also use a minus sign to indicate South or West.

-Alternative Option: Create a Local Coordinate System Using a Projected Coordinate System
+Alternative Option: Create an LCS Using a PCS

 Projected coordinate systems use X, Y, and Z values expressed in meters or imperial units and require a defined horizontal and vertical reference system.